This information will help you get ready for your nipple reconstruction.Back to top

 After Your Procedure

 If your procedure was done in the operating room, you will need someone to go home with you.
-If your procedure was done in clinic, you can go home on your own.
+If your procedure was done in your doctor’s office, you can go home on your own.

-- When you leave the hospital or clinic, wear clothing that’s loose and comfortable.
+- When you leave the hospital or clinic, wear comfortable and loose clothing.
 Don’t wear clothing that rubs against your incisions.

 - For the first 2 weeks after your procedure, avoid wearing any clothing that puts pressure on your nipple.
 If you wear a bra, make sure it fits loosely.